exotica-jewelry/archived-ringsforever-pantheon/sites/all/themes/trf/README.md

 ## Basic development instructions

 TRF is compiled from Sass into CSS using `gulp`.
-We use `gulp-sass`, which uses `node-sass`, which runs on `libsass`.

-First, you will need to install Node.js and Gulp; ample documentation exists online to guide you.
+First, install Node.js, Gulp and Bower; ample documentation exists online to guide you.

 To compile the Sass into updated CSS, from the command line, `cd` into the theme directory and run `npm install` and `bower install` to fetch all dependencies.